Want to learn how to season chicken with delicious Caribbean flavors? Follow my simple guide and a few flavor suggestions.

 “Washing or rinsing raw meat and poultry can increase your risk as bacteria spreads around your kitchen, but not washing your hands for 20 seconds immediately after handling those raw foods is just as dangerous.”

+So should you wash chicken?
 The decision is yours to make.

 What I do